Working group of Sascha Caron

 RESEARCH: DATA SCIENCE & MACHINE LEARNING IN PARTICLE PHYSICS

-Examples for our data science related research topics are:
+Examples of our data science related research topics outside ATLAS are (see also phenomenology papers)::

-- A project to automatize point source detection and classification, see first paper here: gamma ray point source detection with u-nets
+- The autosourceid project to automatize point source detection and classification, see AutoSourceID

-- Optimisation algorithms for high-dimensional particle and astrophysics applications, e.g. : first paper
+- Darkmachines initiative on Optimisation algorithms for high-dimensional particle and astrophysics applications, e.g. : first paper

-- Co-organising the darkmachines unsupervised challenge, see: benchmark dataset and LHC challenge
+- The darkmachines unsupervised challenge, see: benchmark dataset and LHC challenge

 - Developing various anomaly score algorithms for LHC data analysis, e.g. rare+different